 When dealing with original ideas, fixed structures like flashcards may seem useless, but their randomness is a gold mine.
 Since they are generally used randomly — to split the artificial correspondence our brain creates between following arguments on a book — the technique is perfect for imagination.

 As a matter of fact, randomness is the basis of our creative brain.
 In an annual meeting for the Advancement of Science, Roger Carpenter and his team reported how brain cells answer differently to stimuli.
-In particular, even for a flashlight, each flash is analyzed by different cluster cells, which leads to mixed reactions.
+Specifically, even for a flashlight, each flash is analyzed by different cluster cells, which leads to mixed reactions.

-In this interpretation, creativity might be the result of this random behavior.
+Considering this interpretation, creativity might be the result of this random behavior.

 So if we can generate more randomness in our stimuli, we could also increase the power of our creative brain.

 Here is the 3-steps process I use.

 3 Steps to Boost your Creativity with Flashcards

 Step #1 — Write Flashcards